Connic

 Overview

-Learn how Connic Composer SDK works, understand the project structure, and connect your repository to Connic.
+How the Connic Composer SDK works: the project structure, the building blocks you compose into agents, and how your repository connects to Connic.

 Build agents like you build apps

-Instead of configuring agents through a UI, you define them in YAML files and manage them with version control.
+Define agents in YAML, write tools in Python, and manage everything with version control.
 Push to deploy.
 Review in PRs.
 Roll back with git revert.
+Iterate with the cloud dev server and gate every release with tests.

 Why Code-First?